What Is the Plastic Piece Above the Tire Called?

 - Do not order by name alone.
 Match the side, front or rear position, trim package, clips, and VIN-based parts diagram.

-- Fix a loose panel soon if it rubs the tire, drags on the road, flaps at speed, or limits steering clearance.
+- Do not keep driving if a loose panel rubs the tire, drags on the road, flaps into moving parts, or limits steering clearance.

 At a Glance